 France has great food

-French gastronomy is reputed worldwide.
-There isn’t one French specialty as the food changes as you go from one region to another.
-In the west, they’re reputed for the savory crepes.
-In the south, the most famous dish is the cassoulet, beans in a sauce often served with duck and sausages.
+In the West, they’re reputed for their savory crepes.
+The most famous dish in the south is the cassoulet, beans in a sauce often served with duck and sausages.
 In the center, it’s the boeuf bourguignon, a casserole of beef cooked in a wine sauce with veggies.
-In the Alps, it’s more about melted cheese with the raclette and the fondue.
-In the east, the traditional meal is the choucroutte – cooked in wine and served with sausages.
-In the north, they love mussels and French fries.

-And that’s just to name a few.
-Sweet teeth can also be satisfied with French food, with many patisseries and famous desserts such as the crème Brulee and the macarons.
+And that’s to name a few.
+Sweet teeth can also be satisfied with French food, with many patisseries and famous desserts such as the crème Brulee and macarons.
 The famous food guide Michelin was created in France.

 France has Champagne and wines